Our social values

 Every year since we were founded in 2006, PLMR has donated 5% of net profits to philanthropic causes at home and abroad.
-Over the lifetime of the business, that means we have now donated more than quarter of a million pounds in cash or equivalent.
 See below for more details of how this has been used.

 Of course, being a responsible corporate citizen requires more than just giving – it also means taking affirmative action to go about business in a better way.

 That’s why PLMR is working to reduce our environmental impact to net zero as soon as possible.

 It’s why we are long-term signatories to the London Living Wage and Armed Forces Covenant.

 And it is why we are proud to strengthen our team through encouraging diversity in our workforce, through our partnership with the Taylor Bennett Foundation, providing opportunities for BAME graduates, and our work with West Lea School, helping young people with learning difficulties to gain valuable professional experience.